Bio & Incident Details

 Chief of Police (Ret) Herbert Proffitt was shot and killed from ambush in the driveway of his home by a man whom he had arrested multiple times over the past 40 years.
 He was walking down his driveway to check his mail when the subject drove up and opened fire, killing him.

-The suspect fled the scene but was arrested several hours later.
+The 81-year-old suspect fled the scene but was arrested several hours later.

 It was later determined that Chief Proffitt had first arrested the man for domestic violence in the 1970s.
 The conviction resulted in the man spending several years in the state penitentiary.
 Chief Proffitt arrested the man several more times after his release from prison.
 When he was arrested for Chief Proffitt's murder, he had copies of the original citations in his possession.